cwickham/BerkeleyEarthR/README.md

 * You might have noticed earlier (`subset(sites, StationID %in% cities_ids)`) that the Berkeley and Corvallis sites have relocations.
 I should also break the data at these times.

 ### Site by site summary
 I want a rough summary of all of the sites.
 The following function takes a single site record and calculates a simple average temperature, a measure of the variability of temperature, the number of months I have data, and the first and last year I have data for the site.
-I use the median and mean absolute deviation (mad) as measure of center and spread because I haven't done any cleaning or filtering for known or suspected bad values and I don't want the occasional outlying value to influence the measures too much.
+I use the median and median absolute deviation (mad) as measure of center and spread because I haven't done any cleaning or filtering for known or suspected bad values and I don't want the occasional outlying value to influence the measures too much.

     summarise_temp <- function(site_record){
       avg_temp = median(site_record[, "Temperature"], na.rm = TRUE)
       spread_temp = mad(site_record[, "Temperature"], na.rm = TRUE)
       n_months = length(unique(site_record[, "Date"]))
       first_year = floor(min(site_record[, "Date"]))
-      last_year = floor(matemps(site_record[, "Date"]))
+      last_year = floor(max(site_record[, "Date"]))
       data.frame(avg_temp, spread_temp, n_months, first_year, last_year)
     }